31 days Bangkok to Bangkok

 It’s an early morning wake-up call today to visit Cambodia’s number one tourist highlight, Angkor Wat.
 Sunrise is one of the best times to see the ruins.

 Angkor Wat is the largest religious site in the world.
 It was originally constructed as a Hindu temple but has gradually transformed into a Buddhist temple towards the end of the 12th century.
 Much of the site is still being restored and you can spend days exploring all of the different temples.
-Some of the most popular are Angor Wat, Bayon Temple and Ta Prohm and each one has a different story and features to look out for.
+Some of the most popular are Angkor Wat, Bayon Temple and Ta Prohm and each one has a different story and features to look out for.

 This afternoon, escape the heat and enjoy some free time by the pool.

 Day 31 – Siem Reap, Cambodia:

-After 31 days of revelling in some of the world’s most beautiful landscapes, today is the last day of your South East Asia group tour.
+After 31 days of revelling in some of the world’s most beautiful landscapes, today is the last day of your Southeast Asia adventure tour.
 It’s time to bid farewell to your companions.
 You’ll take the bus back to Bangkok which will arrive at around 4pm.
 Safe travels!!